bast/talk-practical-software-licensing/stuff.md

 - visual intelligence center
 - public sector - companies - universities
 - save abstract
-- examples for codes and their license choices
 - re-sharing
 - open-core and branches